SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 The idea emerged a couple of years ago when I started to have some research results and hoped to do more!
 Those 'hard liftings' like tracking on-going performance of existing reserach and clearning data for new research seem more and more repeatative and tedious.
 Hence my wondering - wouldn't it be amzing to have a system to scale on all of it?

-Of course, I am not looking to develop a well optimized super system that can support all kinds of investment research.
+Of course, I am not looking to develop a well optimized system that can support all kinds of investment research.
 For one hand, research projects are distinct in their natures - different analysis is applied on various data sets to answer different questions of interest.
 More importantly, it's just too heavy as a personal hobby :).

 A lite version that summarizes some universal pieces across research projects to help me focus more on the fun part would already be good enough!
 The dream is that those frequently used models and data sources are organized in modules easy for repeated use.
 Hence once an idea hit, I can quickly implement it into a calculation unit based on existing function and deploy it for check in historical simulation as well as onging monitor with easy configurations.